 What is it like living in Vancouver?
 Where is Vancouver?
-How does cost of living in Vancouver compare with other cities?
+What does day-to-day Vancouver life look like?
+And how does cost of living in Vancouver compare with other cities?

 This guide is here to help you answer some of the important questions about Vancouver, before you research your adopted city further.

 Vancouver is a coastal seaport city on the mainland of British Columbia, Canada.